-The District's practice is to treat all comments equally without regard to the manner in which the comments are submitted or received.
-Therefore, individuals need not attend the public hearing and provide testimony in person if they have commented through e-mail or written forms.
-All comments received through the above methods will be considered in the final recommendation.
-Comments must be submitted by 4:30 p.m. on Friday, May 24, 2024.
+The District's practice is to treat all comments equally without regard to the manner in which they are submitted or received.
+Therefore, individuals did not have to attend the public hearing and provide input in person.
+Comments needed to be submitted by 4:30 p.m. on Friday, May 24, 2024.
+While one member of the public testified in person regarding a toll issue, after the close of the public comment period and despite the extensive outreach, no public comments were received regarding the Draft ADA Transition Plan.
+As a result, there are no modifications made to the Draft 2024 ADA Transition Plan as part of this recommendation to adopt the plan as final.